AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/define-cust-concent.md

 * Calculation – **case when A is null then null else (A/B)*100 end**
 * Datatype - Decimal

+>[!NOTE]
+>
-**Note**: The percentiles used are even splits of customers, representing the Xth percentile of your customer base.
+>The percentiles used are even splits of customers, representing the Xth percentile of your customer base.
 Each customer will be associated with an integer from 1 to 100, which can be thought of as their lifetime revenue *rank*.
 For example, if the Customer's revenue percentile for a specific customer is **5**, this customer is in the ***5th percentile*** of all customers in terms of lifetime revenue.

 ## Metrics